dolovnyak/http1.1-boost-asio-server/README.md

   * Array of server instances. `required at least one server`

 - ### Server instanse fields:
-  * Port - the port that this server is listening on. (few server may listen the same port and first server declared in config will be default [see below](#few-servers-on-the-same-port-rules))
+  * Port `required` - the port that this server is listening on. (few servers may listen the same port and first server declared in config will be default, [see below](#few-servers-on-the-same-port-rules))
+  * Name `required` - the name of the server which is used in the "host" request header.
+If few servers are listening one port, the desired server will be selected with the host header with the correct server name:port"
+  * Root `required` - absolute path
   * MaxBodySize_b `default: 100 mb (100000000 b)` - max request body size (this value is checking during request reading).
   * MaxRequestSize_b `default: 200 mb (200000000 b)` - max request size (this value is checking during request reading).

+## Few servers on the same port rules:

 ### Config example:
 ```